 Join Nirupama and Rajendra Abhinava Dance Company in reviving Madanotsava - a 1,600-year-old community festival that celebrates the onset of spring.
 It will be a day-long celebration filled with dance, music, poetry, and painting by maestros along with fun traditional games, outdoor activities, and cuisines desígned to engage and entertain everyone.

-It will be held on 22nd February 2020 at Ramanjaneya Gudda, Hanumantha Nagar, Bangalore.
+It will be held on 22nd February 2020 at Ramanjaneya Gudda, Hanumantha Nagar.

 Years ago, when people were living closer to nature and culture, people from all walks of life would come together and celebrate the arrival of spring, the most important among the seasons.
 It would be a month-long festival filled with colour, sound, fragrance, and celebration where arts were integrated into their daily life.
 Fine thinkers and artists will share their expertise with common people which will, in turn, educate and take culture to the masses.

-The total budget to set-up and organise such a vibrant festival involving hundreds of artists and thousands of common people comes up to only INR 25,25,000.
-The immediate requirement calls for INR 16,50,000 which shall be raised through crowdfunding.
+Total budget to set-up and organise such vibrant festival involving hundreds of artists and thousands of common people comes up to INR 2525000 The immediate requirement calls for 16,5 Lakhs which shall be raised through crowdfunding.

 Sharing a few artistes who will be featuring their work exclusively on spring

-- Classical Dance: Kiran Subrahmaniam and Sandhya Kiran’s troupe - the Rasika Dance Ensemble, Sharmila Mukherjee and team Sanjali Centre for Odissi Dance, Dr. Shobha Shashikumar and troupe.
+- Classical Dance: Kiran Subramanyam and Sandhya Kiran's troupe - the Rasika Dance Ensemble, Sharmila Mukherjee and team Sanjali Centre for Odissi Dance, Dr Shobha Shashikumar and troupe.

 - Classical Music: Rajhesh Vaidhya, Jayateerth Mevundi.